grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

       Replace the following:

       - _`<HOST>`_: A host to listen to traffic on.
-It is recommended to use a narrowly scoped listen address whenever possible.
+Use a narrowly scoped listen address whenever possible.
         To listen on all network interfaces, replace _`<HOST>`_ with `0.0.0.0`.

    1. To allow applications to send OTLP data over HTTP/1.1 on port `4318`, add the following to your `otelcol.receiver.otlp` component.